bododge/multiscale-nueral-style/README.md

 `multiscale.sh content_file style_file`

 The script is a loop of commands iterating through each using the output image from the previous, and using a series of if then statements to determine next steps throughout the process.
 The script creates multiscale and project directories, keeping things neatly organized in their own folder.
 If you stop to change settings and run again the script will attempt to pick up where you left off.
+Inside the .sh file you will define your starting size, ending size and number of total images you'd like to generate, and the script will evenly size each output over your multiscale session.

 Here is a quick example series of what can be created with the script.
 These are the first and last image in a 15 part series.